 QHEE includes tuition, fees, books, supplies, computers and related equipment, and the additional expenses of a “special needs” beneficiary.
 You can also use money from a 529 account to pay student loans.
 For students who are pursuing a degree on at least a half-time basis, QHEE also includes a limited amount of room and board.
 Since January 1, 2018, qualified expenses also include up to $10,000 in tuition expenses at private, public or religious elementary, middle and high schools (per year, per beneficiary).
 You CANNOT include the following college expenses:

 - Insurance, sports or club activity fees, and many other types of fees that may be charged to your students but are not required as a condition of enrollment

 - Transportation costs

-- Room and board costs in excess of the amount the school includes in its "cost of attendance" figures for federal financial aid purposes.
+- Room and board costs in excess of the amount the college includes in its “cost of attendance” figures for federal financial aid purposes.
 If your student is living off campus, ask the financial aid department for the room and board allowance for students living at home with parents, or living elsewhere off campus, as the case may be.
-If the student is living in campus-owned dormitories, the amount you can include in QHEE is the amount the school charges for its room and board.
+If the student is living in campus-owned dormitories, the amount you can include in QHEE is the amount the college charges for its room and board.

 Even if you’ve properly accounted for all qualifying expenses, and withdraw from your 529 account only enough to pay for those expenses, you may end up with a non-qualified distribution.
 This happens because of the coordination rules (aka anti-double-dipping rules) surrounding the various education tax incentives.
 You must remove from your total QHEE any of the tuition expense that is used to generate an American Opportunity tax credit or a Lifetime Learning credit.
 For example, if you claim a $2,500 American Opportunity credit on a federal tax return you must remove from QHEE the $4,000 in tuition and related expenses that was used to support the credit.